-Wouldn't that seem a little odd, if men who are regarded as shepherds that care for needy people acted like wolves tearing up their prey?
+Wouldn't that seem a little odd if men who are regarded as shepherds that care for needy people acted like wolves tearing up their prey?
 The situation I've just described is hypothetical.
-The one we're about to discuss isn't.
+The one we're about to consider isn't.

-What happened at the cross is unthinkable.
-I've read the crucifixion account dozens and dozens of times, but something struck me recently, as I shared last week, and that is the mockery at the cross.
+What happened at the cross is unthinkable, in so many ways.
+Here's the one that stands out to me from Mark's text, as I shared last week, the mockery at the cross.

 J. D. Jones sums it up, "That men should be able to make a jest and joke of the suffering of anyone would have been bad enough.
 But that they should turn the dying Christ into an object of mockery argues a wickedness almost beyond speech.
 For this Christ Whom they mocked was One Who had never done an evil deed...He was absolutely good, utterly loving, entirely holy.
-And they mocked at Him."[1]
+And they mocked at Him."2